 Maybe it’s a good idea to have both at your disposal, but if you go this route, make sure it doesn’t slow you down too much!
 You’ll become the least popular golfer on the course if you take ten minutes before every shot trying to figure out exact yardages.

-For quickness and accuracy, I’d recommend a rangefinder for most golfers.
+For quickness and accuracy, I’d recommend a rangefinder (any from our list of the best rangefinders) for most golfers.

 Every amateur golfer can benefit from adding the best golf rangefinder to their golf bag.
 Not only does having a tool to provide an accurate yardage reading make shots more precise, but it also shaves tens of minutes off each round by quickly giving you the necessary information.

 Our choice for the best rangefinders, the TecTecTec VPRO500 offers an affordable price along with quick scanning and highly accurate readouts.